- Sharon Hafuta

 Reklame Script belongs to a family of fonts that are influenced by the hand lettering of 1940s and 1950s printed advertisements.
 This inspiration is reflected in the font’s friendly warmth, good for communicating your fun and personal approach.
 The clean and geometric look of Poppins SemiBold and Poppins Extra Light make these fonts your go-tos for your subtitles and paragraph text, respectively.

-Good for: Family and kids-oriented businesses, online stores, DIY, and blogs.
-Check out this Wix template featuring these fonts: Comic convention website template.
+Good for: Family and kids-oriented businesses, online stores, DIY and blogs.

 04. Monoton, Lulo Clean and Futura